Peter Brown (South African politician): Biography

-Brown was born in Durban on 24 December 1924 to a wealthy family with a shipping fortune.
+Brown was born in Durban on 24 December 1924 to a wealthy family of Scottish decent with a shipping fortune.
 When he was seven, his father was killed during a polo game.
 Despite this, young Peter became a keen polo player, later clandestinely playing polo outside the restriction zone of his 1960s banning order.
 He was educated privately at Michaelhouse, where he excelled.
 He joined the army at 17 and served in Egypt and then in Italy.
 Following World War II he began studies in agriculture at Cambridge, which he left in his first year after being inspired by South African writer Peter Abrahams to return home.
 Back in South Africa, he studied African languages, becoming fluent in Zulu, and Native Law and Administration at the University of Cape Town.
 In the 1950s the Local Health Commission in Pietermaritzburg employed Brown.
 Here he helped start the Edendale YMCA and KwaHlenga Bantu (Edendale Cripple Care).

 The Liberal Party (LP) was established in 1953, with Brown playing an important role.
 He was the founder of the party in Natal, and became LP Natal Provincial Secretary in 1954.
 The Liberal Party was politically significant, being at that time only the second South African political party to be launched by people of all races (the SACP predating this).
 In 1956 he became deputy to the LP National Chairperson, Alan Paton.
 In his role as National Chairman in 1958, Brown stood for Parliament.
 Following Paton’s writing of ‘The Long View’ in the liberal journal Contact (reflecting LP and some non-racial thinking), in 1958 Brown took over writing the column.
 He continued to write for the publication until his banning in 1964.
 In the early hours of 29 March 1960, 10 days after the Sharpeville massacre, police raided the homes of leading LP members and arrested 20 people, including Brown.
 He was detained for 98 days but released without charge.
 In 1961 he became organising secretary of the Natal Convention, a multiracial conference held in Pietermaritzburg.